Jesse2431/The-Driver-Syndicate-Documentation/Blender/InstallingThePlugin.md

 ## Setup

-You will need the following:
+You will need the following: Blender 2.79, The Driver Syndicate SDK and some basic computer knowledge
- -Blender 2.79
- -The Driver Syndicate SDK
- -Some basic computer knowledge